 A molecule forms when an atom bonds with other atoms; this may include atoms of the same element as this first atom, or those from different elements.
 Another definition of a molecule is an electrically neutral group of two or more atoms held together by chemical bonds.
 A molecule is the smallest particle into which an element or a compound can be divided without changing its chemical and physical properties.
 Learn what is an element in chemistry.

 A compound, on the other hand, must involve an atom bonding with atoms of two or more different elements.
 It thus always contains more than one type of element; its constituent parts combine in a fixed ratio.
 This information holds with the initial statement that all compounds are molecules, but not all molecules are compounds.
 As compounds contain atoms of different elements, they represent a subset of the molecule category.
-Molecules that include combinations of solely one type of atom, then, are not compounds.
+Molecules that include combinations of solely one type of atom, then, are not compounds, but elements.

 Examples of Molecules and Compounds